elmar/aptitude-robot/README.md

 ### Package Lists

 In <code>/etc/aptitude-robot/pkglist.d/</code> you can add one or more package lists.
-Their names should conform to the run-parts(8) conventions (like a dot in the file name will disable it).
+Their names should conform to the run-parts(8) conventions (e.g., a dot in the file name will disable it).
 These files should contain one package name per line preceded by an action you want to perform with this package.
 The actions are specified with the characters used by aptitude, i.e.,